 After a month or so of hounding him, I finally got him to agree to let me film his making it and to record the recipe (pretty much everything he does is from scratch).
 We had so much fun filming it, and we ended up having to do it twice due to some technical issues, but that was no problem for me, as I got to enjoy this incredible dish TWO more times!

 A note about making the sauce - be slow and have patience.
 There aren't any herbs or additional flavors in it besides the meat and vegetables, and I promise you if you cook it long enough and with a lot of love it will turn out so flavorful that people will be constantly asking you to share the recipe - and I hope you do. 😉 Enjoy this dish!!
 It's super special to me and I hope for your sake it turns out half as good as Angelo's cause I guarantee you it will be the best you've ever had.

-- parmesan cheese - about 2 cups, freshly grated
+- 2 cups parmesan cheese - freshly grated

 - Heat the olive oil in a heavy stock pot or dutch oven medium heat.

 - Add the onion, and cook, stirring often until softened - around 4 - 5 minutes.